Ryan Coisson: Building Wealth and Managing Risk

 01:10:46.64 – Ryan Coisson

-Um, they should have a plan and an understanding of what that actually means for their overall financial situation and I think part of the plan that most folks miss is when am I going to sell and.
-For some things like if I own a stock you know say Coca-cola maybe I don’t ever plan to sell coca- cola right?
-But if I own a bitcoin ethereum you know buoyancy you know some other token or or cryptocurrency asset at some point.
-You know if I own a whole pile of these some of them I know are not going to be around forever most likely so I’m looking to play them for a pump and then maybe I will take a 5 x or a 10 x on something like that and move it into those profits into a bitcoin.
+They should have a plan and an understanding of what that actually means for their overall financial situation.
+And I think part of the plan that most folks miss is, when am I going to sell?
+And for some things like, if I own a stock, you know say Coca-Cola, maybe I don’t ever plan to sell Coca- Cola, right?
+But if I own a Bitcoin, Ethereum, Binance coin or some other token or cryptocurrency asset at some point.
+If I own a whole pile of these, some of them I know are not going to be around forever most likely, So I’m looking to play them for a pump, and then maybe I will take a 5x or a 10x on something like that, and move it into those profits into a Bitcoin.

 01:11:40.41 – Brian David Crane